getbread/volusion_bread_release/README.md

 When the fields above have been updated, click here to save your changes

 ## Refresh Bread Pay Button
 Volusion does not send data to the Bread Pay Merchant Portal automatically.
 Click here to send data on order changes such as settlements, cancellations, and refunds to the Bread Pay Merchant Portal.
+A report will be generated on the page so that you can see if any orders cannot be updated.
+This may occur for several reasons, for example, that an already cancelled order cannot be refunded.
+Each order will tell you its status upon the update completing.
+It may take several minutes depending on the number of orders.

 Volusion's API can occassionally fail.
 If you click this button but don't see a change, or don't see the updates you expect, reset the Volusion API by following the following steps:
  * In your Volusion Dashboard, open Inventory > Volusion API